 Important Note: If you intend to integrate with both Zoom Meetings and Zoom Webinars you’ll use the same JWT credentials for each integration.

-How to set up Zoom API keys to work with Automator
+How to set up Zoom action

 Once your API details are saved, you’ll see Zoom actions show up in your recipes.